Rihanna Drops Biggest Album Hint Yet With Adorable Instagram Baby Pic

 For the immediate present, however, this baby is dominating news, as are the comments.

-“at least we know you in the studio I’m satisfied.”
+“[A]t least we know you in the studio I’m satisfied.”

 One fan made his feelings clear.
 Another echoed it: